sematext/logagent-js/README.md

 Example:

 ```
-# Sensitive data can be replaced with a hascode (sha1)
+# Sensitive data can be replaced with a hashcode (sha1)
-# for all fields matching this field names by a regular expression
+# it applies to fields matching the field names by a regular expression
-# this function is not optimized (yet) and might take 10-15% of performance
+# Note: this function is not optimized (yet) and might take 10-15% of performance
 # autohash: !!js/regexp /user|client_ip|password|email|credit_card_number|payment_info/i

 patterns: